Multimedia computer

 Multimedia capabilities were not common on IBM PC compatibles until the advent of Windows 3.0 and the MPC standards in the early 1990s.
 The original PCs were devised as "serious" business machines and colorful graphics and powerful sound abilities weren't a priority.
 The few games available suffered from slow video hardware, PC speaker sound and limited color palette when compared to its contemporaries.
 But as PCs penetrated the home market in the late 1980s, a thriving industry arose to equip PCs to take advantage of the latest sound, graphics and animation technologies.
 Creative's SoundBlaster series of sound cards, as well as video cards from ATI, Nvidia and Matrox, soon became standard equipment for most PCs sold.

 As of 2021, most PCs have good multimedia features.
 They have dual or more core CPUs clocked at 2.0 GHz or faster, at least 4 GB of RAM and an integrated graphics processing unit.
 Popular graphics cards include Nvidia GeForce or AMD Radeon.
-The Intel Core and AMD Ryzen platform, and Microsoft Windows 10 and Windows 11 are some of today's products that excel at multimedia computing.
+The Intel Core and AMD Ryzen platforms, and Microsoft Windows 10 and Windows 11 are some of today's products that excel at multimedia computing.

 More recently, high-performance devices have become more compact, and multimedia computer capabilities are found in mobile devices such as the Apple iPhone and many Android phones, featuring DVD-like video quality, multi-megapixel cameras, music and video players, and internet call (VoIP) functionality.